git spine

 Permissions Required

-• File system: Read/write access to git repositories and ~/.config/gg/
+• File system: Read/write access to git repositories you open

 • Process execution: Ability to spawn git, editor, and clipboard commands